Magistrate (England and Wales): Local advisory committees

-Following the interview stage, the committee will submit the names of those who they assess as being suitable for appointment, to the Lord Chancellor, to fill the available vacancies.
-By the Constitutional Reform Act 2005, interim arrangements mean that recommendations are passed to the Lord Chief Justice for approval, before being submitted to the Lord Chancellor to make the appointment from the list on behalf of, and in the name of, the King.
+The advisory committee will then submit the names of those who they assess as being suitable for appointment, to the Lord Chancellor, to fill the available vacancies.
+Appointments must be approved by the Senior Presiding Judge on behalf of the Lady Chief Justice.

 Magistrates' duties

 A magistrate primarily deals with criminal cases, although they have a civil jurisdiction and can also choose to specialise in the family proceedings court.
 The civil cases they deal with include issuing warrants of entry to the utility companies (gas, water and electricity), enforcing payment of council tax, as well as appeals from local authority licensing decisions regarding pubs and clubs.
 All criminal cases start in the magistrates' courts, and 97 per cent are concluded there.

 There are three types of criminal offence: